Free shipping over $200

 Installation Tips to Get the Most from Eco Friendly Artificial Grass

 Installing eco friendly artificial grass the right way helps it last longer and work better.
-A good setup keeps it safe, clean, and eco-friendly from day one.
+A good setup keeps it clean, draining properly, and easier to maintain from day one.

 Prepare the Base

 Start by clearing the area.
 Remove old grass, rocks, and weeds.
-Lay down a weed barrier to stop new weeds from growing through the turf.
-Add a layer of crushed rock or gravel.
-This helps with drainage and keeps water from sitting under the surface.
+Add a crushed rock or gravel base to support drainage and stability.
+This helps water move away from the surface and keeps the turf from shifting.

 Secure the Turf

-After the base is level, roll out your turf.
+After the base is level, roll out the turf.
 Make sure all pieces face the same direction.
-Use landscape staples or nails to hold the edges firmly.
-If you need extra support, add a ground anchor peg around corners and seams.
+Use landscape staples or nails to hold the edges firmly, especially around corners and seams.

 Seam and Fit Properly

 Cut the turf to fit the area.
-Use seam tape and low-VOC glue to join pieces together.
-Press down the seams tightly so the turf looks smooth and natural.
+Use seam tape and appropriate adhesive to join pieces together.
+Press the seams tightly so the surface looks smooth and natural.

 Choose Safe Infill or None